pslib-cz/2019l4web-typography-css-library-StastkaJan/README.md

 3. Complete - all included HTML elements are now edited

 ### Usage
-yYu don't have to do anything.
+You don't have to do anything.

 ### Credits
 This work was create by [Jan Šťástka](https://jsweb.pslib.cloud/).